01mf02/jq-lang-spec/icfp.typ

 are _updates_:
-An update filter, such as `f |= g`, modifies input data using a filter `f` that defines which parts of the input to update, and a filter `g` that defines what the values matching the path should be replaced with.
+An update filter, such as `f |= g`, modifies input data using a filter `f` that defines which parts of the input to update, and a filter `g` that defines what the matching input parts should be replaced with.
 We found a new approach to updates which can be described compactly and unambiguously, eliminates many potential errors, and allows for more performant execution.
-The semantics of jq and those that will be shown in this text differ most notably in the case of updates, yet in most common use cases, both semantics yield equal results.
+The original semantics of jq and those that will be shown in this text differ most notably in the case of updates;
+yet in most common use cases, both semantics yield equal results.

 The structure of this text is as follows: